qinenergy/webvision-2.0-benchmarks/README.md

 + opencv-python

 ## Acknowledgement
-The Code is adapted from Tensorpack, where we modified the data pipeline for Webvision.
+The code is adapted from Tensorpack, where we modified the data pipeline for Webvision.